 Yes you can, but note that the maximum funding one beneficiary can receive from the whole ONTOCHAIN project is limited to €200,000.

-Each eligible proposal will be evaluated by independent experts.
+Each eligible proposal will be evaluated by a set of two experts.
 The evaluation criteria are:

-- Project planning and value for money (30% weighting)
+- Expected impact and value for money (30% weighting)

 The documents that will be submitted are:

 - Application form: administrative questions to be completed directly in the F6S platform.
 In addition, some general questions for statistic purpose and tick boxes to be clicked by the third parties confirming they have read the conditions and agree with the conditions defined in this document.
-In addition, an Annex III (Guide for applicant) will be uploaded in case that more than 3 applicants participate as individuals (natural persons) or/and more than 3 applicants participate as organisations (Legal entities) filled with the information about the applicant(s) that do not fit in the application form.
+In addition, the Annex IV: Additional Applicant(s) Template needs to be uploaded in case that more than 3 applicants participate as individuals (natural persons) or/and more than 3 applicants participate as organisations (Legal entities) filled with the information about the applicant(s) that do not fit in the application form.

 - Proposal description: document in PDF format containing the description of the project.